-Jefferson, Douglas, Umatilla, Clackamas, Multnomah, Wasco, Klamath, Jackson, Josephine, Lane, and Polk counties are all considered to have residents that fall into the hard-to-count group.
+Jefferson, Douglas, Umatilla, Clackamas, Multnomah, Wasco, Klamath, Jackson, Josephine, Lane, Lake, and Polk counties are all considered to have residents that fall into the hard-to-count group.
 The 2020 Census is different in that the primary method for form collection will be online, but as many of you know internet access is simply not available in many rural areas of Oregon.

 It’s important to note that Census Questionnaire Assistance (CQA) will be available by telephone and in multiple languages to help answer questions and resolve technical questions related to answering the census online.
 For the first time, CQA users can choose to answer the census over the phone.
 This may be particularly important in our areas with limited access to the internet, or for those of us who do not use or are not comfortable with the internet.

 The Census Bureau is required to count all people living in the U.S., regardless of whether they have a fixed address.

 If you don’t have a regular address, you can still fill out the Census using the address you stay at most often – even if that address isn’t a residence.
 You can use the address of a shelter that you frequent, a friend, or another geographic address where you sleep most nights.